-4. On the other hand, you can change the date and time manually by selecting Change.
+4. Conversely, you can manually change the date and time by selecting Change.

-1. At First, Open Google Chrome and type chrome://flags in the search bar.
+1. First, Open Google Chrome and type chrome://flags in the search bar.

-2. Afterwards, search for Experimental QUIC protocol in the search bar.
+2. Afterward, search for Experimental QUIC protocol in the search bar.

 3. Then click on Disabled from the option.

-4. Finally, Restart Google Chrome to fix Err_SSL_Version_Or_Cipher_Mismatch Chrome Error.
+4. Finally, Restart Google Chrome to fix the Err_SSL_Version_Or_Cipher_Mismatch Chrome Error.

 Method 4: Dumping SSL Certificate Cache

-1. At first, Press Windows Key + R then type inetcpl.cpl
+1. First, Press Windows Key + R, then type inetcpl.cpl

-2. Then Switch to Content tab, then click on Clear SSL state.
+2. Switch to the Content tab and click on Clear SSL state.

-3. Afterwards, click on OK to dump the cache.
+3. Afterward, click on OK to dump the cache.